Salim Hatum: 1966 coup and aftermath

 A coup was planned for 1 July, but delayed until 3 September, upon Hatum's insistence.
 In the meantime, in August, one of Hatum's co-conspirators, colonel Talal Abu Asali, publicly cursed Jadid and promised to avenge Hafiz during a drinking session with other officers.
-As a result, he was arrested the following day by Chief of Staff Ahmed Suwaydani, who assigned Hatum (who was far from suspicion at that point) to head the investigation against Asali.
+As a result, he was arrested the following day by Chief of Staff Ahmad Suwaydani, who assigned Hatum (who was far from suspicion at that point) to head the investigation against Asali.
 During the interrogation, Hatum reportedly whispered to Asali "I will kill anyone who talks".
 Jadid became suspicious of Hatum for unclear reasons, stripped him of his investigative role and assigned Syrian intelligence head, Abd al-Karim al-Jundi, to head the interrogation.
 After Jundi allegedly tortured Asali, the latter confessed that Sha'ir and Razzaz were planning a coup against the new government, but did not mention Hatum.
 Jundi subsequently led a crackdown against officers belonging to the Druze community, like Sha'ir and Hatum, arresting over 200 military personnel.
 Asali was released.

-Tensions in the predominantly Druze region of Jabal al-Arab, prompted Jadid and President Nureddin al-Atassi to visit the regional capital of al-Suwayda to alleviate the situation.
-After hearing of their visit, an incensed Hatum had Asali surround al-Suwayda with tanks, while Hatum entered the city's party headquarters where Jadid and Atassi were meeting local officials.
+Tensions in the predominantly Druze region of Jabal al-Arab, prompted Jadid and President Nureddin al-Atassi to visit the regional capital of Suwayda to alleviate the situation.
+After hearing of their visit, an incensed Hatum had Asali surround Suwayda with tanks, while Hatum entered the city's party headquarters where Jadid and Atassi were meeting local officials.
 He threatened to kill them, but after pressure from local elders, he reneged and had them detained instead.
 Defense Minister Assad, who was in Damascus, ordered Hatum to release Jadid and Atassi, which Hatum rejected.
 Assad subsequently ordered the aerial and ground bombardment of Suwayda, until he put an end to Hatum's mutiny.